fboender/awesome-devop-tools/README.md

 * **[netalyzr](http://netalyzr.icsi.berkeley.edu/)**: Commandline tool that
   runs various network related tests and generates a report for potential problems. (careful: sends the results to Berkeley for research purposes).
+* **[mitmproxy](https://mitmproxy.org/)**: An interactive console program that allows HTTP traffic flows to be intercepted, inspected, modified and replayed.

 ## Monitoring